w-yeehong/tp/docs/UserGuide.md

 3. Press `enter` to run the command.

-4. With reference to Figure 8, the result box displays the message "_Deleted Patient: Mary Doe Temperature: 37.0 Period of stay: 14 Sep 2020 to 28 Sep 2020 Phone: 98765432 Age: 22  Comment: Vegan,asthmatic_".
-The deleted patient can no longer be found in the list of patients in Covigent.
+4. The result box displays the message shown in Figure 8 and the deleted patient can no longer be found in the list of patients in Covigent.
 <p align="center">
     <img src="images/ug/f8_deletepatientsuccess.png" width="620" height="400">
     <br />